Volkswagen Type 181: History

 Civilian sales began in mainland Europe and Mexico during 1971; in the U.S. in 1972; and briefly in Britain in 1975, where it failed to sell well and was dropped fairly quickly.

 The model was dropped from the American lineup for 1975 as it failed to meet new, stricter US safety standards.
 The Type 181 was reclassified as a passenger vehicle, and thus subject to stricter safety standards.
 The Windshield Intrusion Rule of the 1975 DOT standard called for a greater distance between the front seat occupants and the front window glass.

 The Europa Jeep was the result of a NATO plan to have a vehicle whereby each European NATO makers all combined to build a light-duty patrol vehicle.

-The Volkswagen 181 was only supposed to a fill in until the time that the Europa Jeep was ready.
+The Volkswagen 181 was only supposed to substitute until the Europa Jeep was ready.
 From 1968 until 1979, over 50,000 Type 181s were delivered to the NATO forces.

-By 1979 the Europa Jeep project had fallen apart completely and was abandoned, and the West German government began supplementing its consumption of 181s with the new front-engined Type 183 Iltis.
+By 1979 the Europa Jeep project was abandoned, and the West German government began supplementing its 181s with the new front-engined Type 183 Iltis.

 Despite the West German government's switch to the Type 183, European and Mexican sales of the civilian 181 continued through 1980, and several organizations, including NATO, continued to purchase military-spec Type 181 units through 1983, finding their reliability and low purchase and maintenance costs attractive.

 Technology and performance

 Military 181s attain a higher ride height and lower effective gearing by using reduction boxes, a form of portal axles.
 181s without reduction boxes feature a transmission similar to the Beetle but with a slower gearing by use of different ring and pinion gears and have stronger, more flexible CV axles.
 Most mechanical parts are interchangeable with those of other VW models.
 Optional dual oil bath air cleaners increased filtering ability in dusty environments, and low noise ignition systems were fitted to military cars to be used for radio communication.

-The engine is a 4-cylinder rear mounted petrol engine.
+The engine is a 4-cylinder rear mounted petrol engine, shared with most other Volkswagens of the era.